See also:

 Epidemiology

 UK hospital admissions for food anaphylaxis have increased by 6.6% each year between 1998 and 2018 for under 15s (about 3x increase over whole period).
 For other ages much lower increase.
+Possibly due to 4hr waiting time rules for emergency departments?
+Or NICE recommendation on observation after suspected anaphylaxis?
 Case fatality rate has gradually fallen over time.
 At least 46% of all deaths triggered by peanuts or tree nuts.
 Cow’s milk responsible for 26% of deaths in school aged children (and rising), which shows how serious it can be when you don’t grow out of it in infancy.
 About a quarter trigger unknown (no comment – presumably no details in coding, rather than actually unknown), peanut and tree nuts together about a third.
 AAI prescriptions over the same period have increased by 336%.

 Commentary by authors talks about effects on family of food allergy diagnosis but then goes straight into reasons for overdiagnosis, either through self reporting, commercial pressures, even campaigning by allergy charities.
 They say it is a “familiar pattern” with sharp increases in softer indicators of allergy, but no increase in markers of severe disease, and that this is the case in other countries such as the US and Australia.
 They conclude that we live in an era of increasing concern and awareness, but not a food allergy epidemic.